frobertpixto/hand-drawn-shapes-dataset/README.md

 - Describe how the data was generated.
 Tools and People.
 - Create nbviewer links for the notebooks.
 - Describe the Obvious vs Interesting.
 Easy vs casesd where a human can hardly decide between 2 shapes.
 Also Rotation.
+  - Describe examples for a progression of difficulties.
 - Describe the benefit of *other* shape.
 - Improve this Readme.

-Preparation
-- Improve ETL documentation

 Classification
 - Rename variables like X_train